-ONAJE stands behind his father as his father holds the Bowie knife.
-ONAJE lays his hands on DAN'S shoulders as he begins to speak.
+ONAJE stands behind DAN and as DAN sits at the picnic table facing the audience.
+ONAJE lays his hands on DAN'S shoulders as he begins to speak and the others gather around to listen.

-Daddy, you can put the knife down.
+Daddy, you can leave that knife right here.
 Nobody is going into your house until you say so.
 Listen to me...
 We are good now.
-We are all good now. ...Listen to me.
-I had been gone a long time and I was kneeling and begging for "love and forgiveness" and a boy in a cowboy hat and a woman in a waitress uniform picked me up outside of Cheyanne...
+We are all good now. ...Listen to me...
+A few days ago I was kneeling and begging for "love and forgiveness" and a boy in a cowboy hat and a woman in a waitress uniform picked me up outside of Cheyanne...
+As ONAJE tells his story a blanket of stars illuminates the upstage and the ceiling of the theater and the characters stop moving and slowly turn into silhouettes as the dawn begins.